ether-lang/ether/README.md

 Quick start
 1. Install Rust (rustup) if you don't already have it: https://rustup.rs
-2. From the project root, build and run the demo:
+2. From the project root, build the pthe release binary:

-    cargo run

-This will build the crate and run the demo `main` in `src/main.rs`, which demonstrates core language features.

-Building the release binary:

     cargo build --release

 Running as a library